 The deeply cleft petals distinguish Stellaria from the other genera of Caryophyllaceae in Svalbard (Cerastium has shallowly cleft petals, the other genera with free sepals and petals have entire petals).

-Stellaria longipes s. lat. can never be confused with the other species of Stellaria in Svalbard, S. humifusa.
+Stellaria longipes s. lat. can never be confused with the other native species of Stellaria in Svalbard, S. humifusa.
 Stellaria longipes s. lat. has long, stiff, very narrow and acute leaves and mostly long-pedunculate flowers.
 In addition, it grows in heaths and meadows with subterranean branching only, whereas S. humifusa is restricted to seashores and with the main branching on the surface (i.e., above-ground).

 Growing in a very wide range of vegetation types, from heaths and meadows to patterned ground (common both on soil polygons and in the mossy rims between polygons), screes and landslides, and in manured sites (bird cliff meadows, by cabins and in settlements).
 The substrate may be fine-grained or coarse-grained, dry or moist.
 It is one of the most wide-spanning of all Svalbard plants, only missing from wet vegetation types.
 It seems to be indifferent as to soil reaction (pH).